highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/10.digital-ocean/docs.md

 >>>>> Note down the place where the file generated is saved.

 * Double click on the file generated.
 Open this file using **Notepad**.
-* Next with Notepad open, go to your account on DigitalOcean to set this key in your account.
+* Next with Notepad open, go to your account on Digital Ocean to set this key in your account.

 #### Mac Users